-A long drive through glorious parkland – we narrowly avoided cows and 4x4s en route – leads to a fine example of eighteenth century domestic architecture, enhanced by formal gardens.
-Less sightly parts of what is undoubtedly a well resourced and purposeful school are mostly hidden away, but facilities and space abound: super indoor pool, two Astros, tennis courts and acres of pitches satisfy the most sporty.
+A long drive through glorious parkland – we narrowly avoided cows and 4x4s en route – leads to a fine example of 18th century domestic architecture, enhanced by formal gardens.
+Less sightly parts of what is undoubtedly a well-resourced and purposeful school are mostly hidden away, but facilities and space abound: super indoor pool, two Astros, tennis courts and acres of pitches satisfy the most sporty.
 Pigs and chickens enthusiastically looked after by pupils, and there’s no ducking their eventual fate either.
-Full use appears to be made of this bucolic setting (faintly marred by the services visible on the A303), recently enhanced by the planting of a five acre Jubilee Wood in 2012.
+Full use appears to be made of this bucolic setting (faintly marred by the services visible on the A303), recently enhanced by the planting of a five acre Jubilee Wood.

-New teaching and learning centre opened in 2014.
 We were enthralled and impressed by a scholarship English class of 13-year-olds who were getting to grips with the complex themes in William Blake’s poetry.
-Parents recognise and greatly appreciate the fine teaching that goes on at Hazlegrove, and acknowledge the head’s insistence in recruiting staff only of the highest calibre: ‘The quality of the discussions at parents’ evenings is phenomenal’ said one mother.
+Parents recognise and greatly appreciate the fine teaching that goes on at Hazlegrove, and acknowledge the head’s insistence in recruiting staff only of the highest calibre: ‘The quality of the discussions at parents’ evenings is phenomenal,’ said one mother.
 But Hazlegrove is no hothouse, though the children are ‘pushed enough’ say parents, and does very well by the breadth of ability it admits.
 About 15 per cent of pupils receive learning support.
-All these lucky children benefit from exciting and innovative ways to learn, such as a Skype call with astronaut Nicholas Patrick in which the whole prep school participated, and the millionaires club which encourages children to read one million words in the course of a term.
+All these lucky children benefit from exciting and innovative ways to learn, such as a Skype call with astronaut Nicholas Patrick in which the whole prep school participated, and the millionaires club which encourages children to read 1,000,000 words in the course of a term.
 The latter is part of the Accelerated Reader programme, where books are carefully graded to eliminate unsuitable choices.
 The librarian gets rave reviews.

-About a third of pupils board routinely, and there is scope for occasional boarders too.
+About a third of pupils board routinely (around 10 per cent of these are international pupils), and there is scope for occasional boarders too.
 Accommodation is fine (quite big dorms with a strong smell of disinfectant in the boys’ quarters), though rules are quaintly old-fashioned: no mobiles, letter-writing on Sundays and proper shoe-cleaning once a week.
 That said, activities are myriad and sometimes rather trendy: we were shown the film the boarders had devised, scripted and made the previous weekend.
 The feel of an extended family is palpable, enhanced by the fact that half the staff live on site.
 In the evenings, seating for meals is rearranged into family-style groups so boarders get to know everyone; a black tie dinner with five sets of cutlery enlivens proceedings from time to time.